-4. Drug addiction is a multidimensional problem, and treatment needs to address all of an individual’s needs.
+4. Addiction is a multidimensional problem, and treatment needs to address all of an individual’s needs.

 Effective treatment must address the individual's drug use, but also any associated medical, psychological, emotional, social, vocational, or legal problems.

-5. Counseling (individual and/or group) is a critical part of effective addiction treatment.
+5. Counseling (individual and/or group) is a critical part of effective treatment for substance use disorder.

-Many alcoholics and addicts mistakenly believe that if they could just stop using for a week or two they could stop using forever.
+Many people mistakenly believe that if they could just stop using for a week or two they could stop using forever.
 In reality, they need therapy.
-In therapy, addicts examine their motivation, build skills to resist drug use, replace drug-using activities with constructive and rewarding non-drug-using activities, and improve problem-solving abilities.
+In therapy, people examine their motivation, build skills to resist drug use, replace drug-using activities with constructive and rewarding non-drug-using activities, and improve problem-solving abilities.
 Additionally, therapy helps individuals to rebuild and re-learn family and social living patterns.